aditya-2-singh/iNotebook-----MERN-based-project--/README.md

-# for run this website backend and frontend
+# For run this website backend and frontend
+npm run both

 # Getting Started with Create React App